typegoose/mongodb-memory-server/README.md

 });
 ```

-Also you can use the environment variables for configure installation process
+You can also use the environment variables or package.json's `config` section to configure installation process.
+Environment variables have higher priority than contents of package.json.

 ```txt
 MONGOMS_DOWNLOAD_DIR=/path/to/mongodb/binaries